harmindersinghk/aws-eks-terraform/README.md

 **Next Steps**

-1. Variabilize account_id in GA workflows.
-2. Variabilize instance_types.
+1. Variabilize instance_types.
-3. Create an ingress to access sample app.
+2. Create an ingress to access sample app.
-4. Use Argocd to install app.
+3. Use Argocd to install app.
 Had tried it for add-ons but that didn't work very well so decided to do that using helm.
-5. Check reason for add-on namespace stuck in "terminating" state for some add-ons.
+4. Check reason for add-on namespace stuck in "terminating" state for some add-ons.
-6. Any clean-up or refactor of code to use node-groups.
+5. lean-up or refactor of code to use node-groups.
-7. Use load generator for the sample app.
+6. Use load generator for the sample app.
-8. Enable Istio/Kiali.
+7. Enable Istio/Kiali.
-9. Enable other important add-ons.
+8. Enable other important add-ons.
-10. Set up monitoring, tracing and metrics.
+9. Set up monitoring, tracing and metrics.

 **NOTE: This repo uses open source code.
 Please see the links below:**